webpack-contrib/less-loader/README.md

 Default: `true`

-Enables/Disables the default `webpack` importer.
+Enables or disables the default `webpack` importer.

 This can improve performance in some cases.
 Use it with caution because aliases and `@import` from [`node_modules`](https://webpack.js.org/configuration/resolve/#resolvemodules) will not work.